 We focus our investments in the Sunbelt and Midwest.
 Our current target markets consist of the following:

 LXP Industrial Trust Target Markets

-We expect to grow in these markets by executing on our development pipeline and opportunistically acquiring facilities in these markets.
+We expect to grow in these markets by executing on our development pipeline, including through build-to-suits, and opportunistically acquiring facilities in these markets.